signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 feature.
 It's steep.
 It's a short but a very steep climb.
 It's also just a rock.
 You are climbing on a rock.
 Which means that it heats up really fast and finding traction is quite difficult.
 On top of that there are not many trees on the rock, so shade is really hard to find as well.
 Finding a place to sit is also a challenge since once you are on the rock, there is a constant gradient.
 You are always tilted somewhere, so even if you decide to sit down, you have to make sure you do not slide down.
-Considering this I really wanted to avoid the afternoon sun, but by the time we started it was almost 12 when we started.
+Considering all this I really wanted to avoid the afternoon sun, but by the time we started it was almost 12 when we started.

 > Look at the gradient.